Turkey in Texas

 A hundred years ago, turkeys almost disappeared from Texas due to unregulated hunting and loss of habitat.
-Now, thanks to hunter and landowner support, bag limits and a restocking program, they are making a steady comeback.
+Now, thanks to hunter and landowner support, bag limits and a restocking program, Texas has some of the highest densities in the country.

 Where the Wild Turkeys are.